 The new guidelines give “clarity” to the process of issuing department and program statements while “upholding faculty’s right to free speech,” McMahon said.

-Departments issue statements on a variety of topics, from global events to campus ones.
+Departments issue statements on a variety of topics, from global events to campus events.
 The history department, for example, recently issued a statement on Oct.
 24 condemning the barring of Birzeit University professor Basil Farraj by the U.S. Customs and Border Protection Agency from entering the United States.
 Farraj was invited to speak at an event titled the “Carceral Histories of the Global Middle East,” hosted by history professor Golnar Nikpour on Sept.
-24. The event continued as scheduled with Farraj joining via Zoom, according to Nikpour.
+24. The event continued as scheduled except with Farraj joining via Zoom, according to Nikpour.

 Farraj was traveling to the United States from Colombia — where he was conducting research on Latin American prisons — with a valid visa when he was detained, according to Nikpour.